-The countries/regions in scope of the study, Germany, the Netherlands, Flanders and France have introduced a compensation scheme for carbon leakage activities, and Wallonia decided to follow suit as from 2019.
+All countries/regions in scope of the study (Germany, the Netherlands, Flanders, Wallonia and France) have introduced a compensation scheme for indirect emissions in order to prevent carbon leakage of some activities.
 The approved schemes need clearance from the European Commission and have to satisfy a certain number of strict criteria.
 Although the compensation mechanisms in these countries converge largely, it is not possible to calculate the specific impact on the electricity cost for the defined consumer profiles without further and very detailed assumptions.
 The impact is therefore not included in the results of the benchmarking study.

-For those activities that can benefit from the compensation, the support depends on the CO2 emission factor (until 2021 0,76 t CO2/MWh in CWE), the average EUA (European Emission Allowances) price in €/t for the previous year, the efficiency benchmark for each concerned product (or a fallback efficiency benchmark if no specific product benchmark is available), correction values for the support intensity (75% for 2021) and the production volume.
-Parameters for 2022 and subsequent years are still to be decided by the European Commission.
+For those activities that can benefit from the compensation, the support depends on the CO2 emission factor (until 2021 0,76 t CO2 /MWh in CWE; since 2022 the emission factor varies between CWE countries, and has been set at 0,51 for Belgium), the average EUA (European Emission Allowances) price in €/t for the previous year, the efficiency benchmark for each concerned product (or a fallback efficiency benchmark if no specific product benchmark is available), correction values for the support intensity and the production volume.